 ``It’s the happiest news we ever had,″ their grandmother said at a news conference in Kalamazoo earlier Tuesday.

-Authorities filed federal kidnapping charges against Ricky Geer, 19, and two men who know the girls’ family _ Lee Stafford, who turns 18 next week, and Ronald Stafford, 21, a sometime baby-sitter for the girls who had spent three years in an adolescent sex-offender program.
+Authorities filed federal kidnapping charges against Ricky Geer, 19, and two men who know the girls’ family _ Lee Stafford, who turns 18 next week, and Ronald Stafford, 21, who had baby-sat for the girls and later spent three years in an adolescent sex-offender program.

 Geer told reporters he didn’t know the girls had been abducted when the brothers invited him along to Florida. ``I was picked up downtown and asked if I wanted to go to Florida.
 That’s all that I know,″ he said. ``I jumped in the car, grabbed my stuff and came.″

 The girls were abducted Friday after stepping off a school bus in Galesburg, a small town east of Kalamazoo.

 As for a motive, ``that is still in the realm of speculation,″ Martinolich said. ``The girls may shed some light on that.″

 But an FBI document filed in Michigan provides some details: